 The chest of this apron has several pen and knife holders that save space where a pocket cannot.
 Its leather straps tightly hold anything you put there without giving way.
-There’s also a screwdriver pocket to prevent it from loosening or falling out.
+There’s also a small screwdriver pocket to prevent it from loosening or falling out.
 The main storage of this apron comes from the two center waist pockets.

 Finding a woodworking apron for smaller people can be a real challenge.
 Using a buckle system tends to only work for bigger people since the sizes are preset.
 However, this apron uses a strap to let you fit it to your exact size.
 The cross pattern on the upper back tightens up with the strap, further securing it to your body.

 4. Waxed Canvas Heavy Duty Work Apron by Texas Canvas Wares

 Canvas is so sought after in the woodworking world because it’s super durable.
 Knife drops, spills, and other unwanted hazards won’t be an issue for you when you’re wearing a canvas woodworking apron.
 The Waxed Canvas Heavy Duty Work Apron by Texas Canvas Wares is a leading apron for people who seek that durability.

 The three color options included with this apron are Brown, Deluxe Brown, and Grey / Slate.
 The Brown Deluxe version has a few additional straps for security, but it’s relatively similar to the standard Brown model.
 Either way, you’re going to get the thick canvas feeling and protection that all shopworkers need.